JasperFx/jasper/documentation/documentation/messaging/messages.md

 <[sample:NoUnVersionedMessages]>

-## Media Readers and Writers
+## Message Serializers and Deserializers

-You can create custom media readers for a message by providing your own implementation of the `IMediaReader` interface from Jasper:
+You can create custom message deserializers for a message by providing your own implementation of the `IMessageDeserializer` interface from Jasper:

 <[sample:IMediaReader]>

-The easiest way to do this is to just subclass the base `MediaReaderBase<T>` class as shown below:
+The easiest way to do this is to just subclass the base `MessageDeserializerBase<T>` class as shown below:

 <[sample:BlueTextReader]>

-Likewise, to provide a custom media writer for a message type, you need to implement the `IMediaWriter` interface shown below:
+Likewise, to provide a custom message serializer for a message type, you need to implement the `IMessageSerializer` interface shown below:

 <[sample:IMediaWriter]>

-Again, the easiest way to implement this interface is to subclass the `MediaWriterBase<T>` class as shown below:
+Again, the easiest way to implement this interface is to subclass the `MessageSerializerBase<T>` class as shown below:

 <[sample:GreenTextWriter]>

-`IMediaReader` and `IMediaWriter` classes in the main application assembly are automatically discovered and applied by Jasper.
+`IMessageDeserializer` and `IMessageSerializer` classes in the main application assembly are automatically discovered and applied by Jasper.
 If you need to add custom reader or writers from another assembly, you just need to add them to the underlying IoC container like so:

 <[sample:RegisteringCustomReadersAndWriters]>